Thirtyseventrees/Project_Note/final_review/ACA/README.md

 ---

-There are 3 possible coherence states for each cache block in the directory:
+There are 3 possible coherence states for each cache block in the directory (In the directory):
 - **Uncached**: No processor has a copy of the cache block, block not valid in any cache;
 - **Shared**: one or more processors have cache block, and memory is up-to-data
 - **Modified**: Only one processor (the owner) has data that has been modified so the memory is out-of-data